pblop/hass-smartbox/README.md

 Then, install the `custom_components/smartbox` directory in this repo to your Home Assistant `custom_components` directory.
 See the [Home Assistant docs] for details.

+### HACS
+Initial support is available for installation via HACS, as a [custom repository].

 ## Configuration
 **Note: currently only YAML-based configuration is supported, the UI-based